xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Converting to Matrix and DataFrame

-You can easily convert a TimeFrame object into a `Matrix` or fetch the `DataFrame` for doing operations which are outside of the TSx scope.
+You can easily convert a TimeFrame object into a `Matrix` or fetch the `DataFrame` for doing operations which are outside of the TimeFrames scope.

 ```@repl e1
 ts[:, 1] # convert column 1 to a vector of floats